 By: Vanderbloemen April 8, 2016

-Conflict will be inevitable on any church staff, regardless of team culture or experience of the members.
-The key for church leaders is to learn how to handle this conflict when it arises while still leading the team well.
-The Bible gives us many examples of conflict resolution that church leaders can implement next time they find themselves dealing with church staff conflict.
+Conflict will be inevitable on any staff, regardless of team culture or experience of the members.
+The key for leaders is to learn how to handle this conflict when it arises while still leading the team well.
+The Bible gives us many examples of conflict resolution that church leaders can implement next time they find themselves dealing with staff conflict.

 One of the arguments for the historical reliability of the Bible is that the heroes of Scripture are not painted as flawless characters.
 We see their upsides and downsides—which gives us all hope!
 Luke, the historian who gives us the history of the first thirty years of the Christian church, records a rough moment when two leaders on a ministry team had a major disagreement.